Addition and Subtraction (Within 20) Word Problems Worksheets

 Keywords That Tell You A Math Word Problem Involves Addition or Subtraction - Math word problems are often confusing, and sometimes the terms that are used throw you back a little by using some commonly used math phrases.
 It tests not only your mathematic skills but also your vocabulary as well.
 It is a major issue faced by many students.
 Here are some of the most common keywords used in math problems, along with what they mean to help you get a better understanding of the questions.
 Word problems involving addition will have these keywords: Sum, all together, in all and total.
 Word problems involving addition will have these keywords.
 There are different types of subtractions involved in word problems such as: Partitioning: Given away, remove and Take away.
 Inverse addition: how much more to be added.
 Some of the keywords include are: how many less, smaller, greater, how many are left, how many more and take away.
 Comparison: less than or more than.
 Reducing: how many remaining or how many have been given away.

-- Mixed problems with input / output boxes of sums and differences
+- Practice Worksheet - Mixed problems with input / output boxes of sums and differences under 20.

 - Matching Problems to Answers Worksheet - Find the missing addends and subtrahends by matching them to where they are missing from.